yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 ## 2. Trust Region Policy Optimization:
 TRPO is similar to natural policy gradient methods and is effective for optimizing large nonlinear policies such as neural networks.
 In this paper, it uses kakade's paper's core results, and modifies its form to use neural network.
+Because mixture policy is not practical so, it presents stochastic methods.
 Policy update form and step size is determined in TRPO, and they are main idea in that paper.

 ### Background
 * Terms